ServerMod/SCPDiscord/README.md

 }
 ```

+Get the channel ID by turning on developer mode in Discord and right click on the channel.
+You must add the bot token and channel id for the bot to work.

 ## Plugin config guide:

 All options that are not included in the config act as set to off.